CSI-Cancer/ocular_streamlining/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-├── setup.cfg          <- Configuration file for flake8
+├── setup.py          <- Used along with setuptools to build and distribute the project.
 │
 └── streamlining_training   <- Source code for use in this project.
     │